 AMSC operates in a business environment that is capital intensive.
 The Company is dependent upon having access to long-term funding for the vessels and other loan facilities to the extent its own cash flow from operations is insufficient to fund its operations.
-Following the successful bond refinancing in 2017, no debt maturities are due before Q4 2020.
-The majority of the bank debt matures in Q4 2020 with the remaining approximately 20% maturing in 2025.
-The bond matures in February 2022.
+Subsequent to year-end, AMSC secured credit approvals from leading ship finance lenders and U.S. financial institutions to refinance the current bank debt facilities, maturing in June 2021, on nine of the company's vessels at attractive and improved terms, including weighted average interest of LIBOR plus 298 bps and annual amortization of USD 23 million for 5 years.
+The facilities are subject to documentation and closing is expected during 2Q2020.
+The tenth vessel's secured debt matures in 2025.
+The bond loan matures in February 2022.

 Through the vessel financing, the Company is exposed to fluctuations in interest rates on its long-term debt.
 The interest rate risk related to the vessel financing is partially mitigated by the use of interest rate swap agreements to hedge the interest rate risk.
-The Company entered into interest rate swaps to convert its floating rate debt to fixed rates for USD 300 million of its vessel debt (USD 258.3 million as of 31 December 2018).
+The Company entered into interest rate swaps to convert its floating rate debt to fixed rates for USD 300 million of its vessel debt (USD 237.0 million as of 31 December 2019).

 AMSC is subject to financial covenants under the secured bank loans relating to minimum liquidity and collateral, and leverage and debt service ratios.
 AMSC is subject to financial covenants under the bond related to minimum liquidity and maximum leverage.
-AMSC was in compliance with all of its debt covenants as of 31 December 2018.
+AMSC was in compliance with all of its debt covenants as of 31 December 2019.